EDitiZ/restorant/README.md

     uid - The users ID.
     rid - The Restaurants ID.
+    ID

  ### POST /menu/add/{id}

- Creates a menu item for a specific restaurant.
+ Creates a menu item for a specific restaurant. id being the restaurants ID.

    Example request: